<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Issue:

 We’ve just paid for two of our children to attend private colleges.
-So in order to save money we’re going to have our third child attend Junior College for two years and then transfer to a four-year college.
+So to save money we’re going to have our third child attend Junior College for two years and then transfer to a four-year college.

 Solution:

-A student attending a Junior College and then transferring to a four year school can end up costing a family more money because it can take 5 or 6 years total to eventually graduate.
-This can delay starting a career and losing one to two years salary.
+A student attending a Junior College and then transferring to a four-year school can end up costing a family more money because it can take 5 or 6 years total to eventually graduate.
+This can delay starting a career and losing one to two years' salary.

 Feature Statement: